 511 Provides Latest Information on Transit Service and Highway Operations

 The Bay Area’s 511 traveler information system, operated by MTC, features a special alert section to provide the latest updates on transit service and highway operations.
-The COVID-19 emergency sharply has reduced travel around the Bay Area, and most of the region’s transit agencies have made temporary changes to their schedules and/or fare policies.
+The COVID-19 emergency sharply reduced travel around the Bay Area, and many of the region’s transit agencies have made temporary changes to their schedules and/or fare policies.
 Review travel updates at alert.511.org.

 Cash Tolls on Bay Area Bridges Suspended

 To minimize toll collectors’ and toll-paying customers’ risk of exposure to COVID-19, cash toll collection at the Bay Area’s seven state-owned toll bridges was suspended in March 2020.
 A new all-electronic toll collection system went into operation at these bridges in January 2021.
 Please visit the Bay Area FasTrak website for more information about how to sign up for FasTrak, open a License Plate Account or make a one-time toll payment.

 Bay Area Express Lanes “Open to All” During Public Health Emergency